2003

 ● 5-4-2003: Neutrality in the face of the outrageous is itself outrageous.

-● It seems to me that, just as in Aristotle’s philosophy there is an unresolved question what the good consists in, whether in contemplation and/or artistic/intellectual flourishing, or in active political involvement; so also in Nietzsche’s philosophy there is the open question, Which is his ultimate value: life itself (as in “saying ‘yes’ to life”) or, alternatively, more specifically, creative self-expression (as in “the will to power”).
+● It seems to me that, just as in Aristotle’s philosophy there is an unresolved question what the good consists in, whether in contemplation and/or artistic/intellectual flourishing, on one hand, or in active political involvement, on the other; so also in Nietzsche’s philosophy there is the open question, Which is his ultimate value: life itself (as in “saying ‘yes’ to life”) or, alternatively, more specifically, creative self-expression (as in “the will to power”).

 ● 5-6-2003: Professor Robert Solomon writes, “In Hegel, history and humanity have an ultimate purpose, a pervasive rationality, a rational direction.”
 But even if humanity as a whole has a purpose, it would not necessarily be an ultimate or inherent purpose—just as an individual may have, or feel, a purpose (my purpose, for example, is to maximize my body of creative work), and yet the purpose is not an ultimate one, and does not make that person’s life intrinsically valuable or meaningful.
 If one man’s purpose is not ultimate, why should two men’s purposes (even if their purposes are the same) be ultimate?
 And so forth for any number of men. . . .